kms15/digital-isolator/README.rst

 Data
 ----

-There are 12 data lines provided going to the isolated side and 6 data lines from the isolated side.
+There are 12 data lines provided to the isolated side and 6 data lines from the isolated side.
 The isolators are rated at up to 150 Mb/s.

 Isolation
 ---------

-The components provide 5 kV of standard isolation (and if the R05P209S/R8 is used, they also provide reinforced isolation).
+The components provide 5 kV of standard isolation and the main board provides about 5mm of creepage and clearance.
 This device has not undergone any sort of safety testing or regulatory approval, however, so it should be treated as a prototype and not used in safety-critical applications.

-Format and Licence
+Design File Format
 ==================

-All designs are in KiCad format, and are released under a GPLv3 license.
+All designs are in KiCad format.
+KiCad is a freely available open source EDA design tool; for more information see  http://kicad.sourceforge.net .